lnis-uofu/OpenFPGA/docs/source/manual/arch_lang/config_protocol.rst

   -  two outputs (one regular and another inverted)
   -  a Bit-Line input to load the data
   -  a Word-Line input to enable data write
+  -  (optional) a Word-Line read input to enabe data readback

 .. warning:: Please do NOT add inverted Bit-Line and Word-Line inputs.
 It is not supported yet!